top of page

 Lost or Stolen Devices

-When employees lose their MFA tools, quick recovery is essential.
-Implement policies for revoking and reissuing access and consider enabling backup codes or alternative verification options.
+If employees lose their MFA tools, quick recovery is essential.
+Set up policies for revoking and reissuing access, and consider using backup codes or other ways to verify identity.

-Strengthen Your Security Today with Multi-Factor Authentication — Powered by Ayvant IT
+Strengthen Your Security Today with Multi-Factor Authentication from Ayvant IT

 bottom of page